wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ## RomWBW NVRAM Configuration

-On systems with RTC devices (that have Non-Volitile RAM), RomWBW supports storing some limited configuration option options inside this RAM
+On systems with RTC devices (that have Non-Volatile RAM), RomWBW supports storing some limited configuration option options inside this RAM.

-Several configuration options are currently supported, these are known as Switches The following switch ID's are defined, and described in sections below
+Several configuration options are currently supported; these are known as Switches.
+The following switch ID's are defined, and described in sections below.

 | Switch Number | Name         | Description                                   |
 |---------------|--------------|-----------------------------------------------|